pablodelarco/kubernetes-homelab/README.md

 # 🏠 <img src="https://github.com/user-attachments/assets/30540933-e9fa-49e3-b819-7ba64f104878" width="31" height="31"> Kubernetes Homelab

 Welcome to my Kubernetes Homelab repository!
-This is where I document my journey into cloud-native technologies and self-hosting applications.
+This is where I document my journey about cloud-native technologies and self-hosting applications.
 My homelab is more than just a learning tool—it's a space where I experiment with new ideas, automate processes, and have fun solving challenges.

 As a Cloud Solutions Architect, I work with Kubernetes daily, and this homelab is an extension of my passion for technology.
 Here, I aim to deploy and manage applications while focusing on scalability, backup strategies, and operational simplicity.